Squire's Castle: Use of the structure

 Squire abandoned plans for a manor house after encountering difficulty obtaining building materials and labor.
 Squire and his daughter used the gatekeeper's house as an occasional weekend country home (even spending most of the summer of 1903 there).
 But Squire's wife disliked the house, and Squire rarely visited it after 1908.
 He sold the estate and gatekeeper's house to developers in 1922.

 After the developers went bankrupt, the estate was seized by a local bank.
 The Cleveland Park Board (precursor to Cleveland Metroparks) purchased most of the land from the bank in 1925.
 The park board began calling the structure "Squire's Castle".
 Cleveland Metroparks removed the upper floors and filled in the basement.

 Squire's Castle was heavily vandalized over the years, with vandals removing the leaded glass windows and stripping the interior of almost all architectural and decorative details.
 The structure was somewhat restored in 1995.

 Urban myth

 On December 26, 1876, Squire married Louisa Christiana Braymaier of Cleveland.
 She died on October 29, 1927, at Cobblestone Garth in Wickliffe.

-A myth about the structure grew up over the years.
+A myth about the structure grew up over time.
 The details varied, but the essential story was that Louisa Squire woke one night during a storm and went downstairs to investigate.
 Startled by lightning (which illuminated the stuffed heads of animals in the structure's trophy room), she fell down the stairs and broke her neck.
 According to this legend, her ghost may be seen floating through Squire's Castle.
 The myth is false, as Louisa Squire did not die in the building.